MeveraStudios/Documentation/docs/Imperat/advanced/Processors.md

 ---
-sidebar_position: 9
+sidebar_position: 4
 ---
 # Processors

 :::caution[WARNING]
-We have already talked about the life cycle of `Context` object during the command's execution If you haven't read that yet, please try reading about the [Context-LifeCycle](Dispatcher%20API.md#life-cycle-of-context). as the explanation below will be fully based on this.
+We have already talked about the life cycle of `Context` object during the command's execution If you haven't read that yet, please try reading about the [Context System](Customizing%20Imperat.md#context-system) in the Customizing Imperat guide. as the explanation below will be fully based on this.

 :::